tangentsoft/pidp8i/doc/uwfocal-manual.md

 `13070/ 7106 7107` — Increase the delay after a Carriage Return

-`13134/ 7000 6xxx` — Clear an unwanted interrupt (next 3 Locations too)
+`13134/ 7000 6xxx` — Clear an unwanted interrupt (next 3 locations too)

 `15665/ 1103 1213` — Make `TYPE` print an `=` ahead of each value